NHOrus/srwq-compilation/episode-13.md

 *Miss Tarask, I don't think you're going to get what you want this time.*

-"Wuh...Dumi, what do you mean?"
+"Wuh...
+Dumi, what do you mean?"

 *I've been listening in on the conversation, from the vibrations in the walls.
 They're in a much more serious mood than you, I'm afraid.
 Irm is confused and rather out of his depth, truth be told.
 Kai is continuing to manuver himself into a full authority position over the group, with Echidna continually reminding him that he's not a true Shadow Mirror.
 They're caught in a deadlock between wanting to send a small group to Africa, or simply remaining here until Axel recovers to reclaim command.
 Should you abruptly enter the room demanding they all go the carnival, I don't think it would greatly improve their opinion of you.*